-Manuela Mücke is a contortionist and akrobat.
-She is born in Tirana, Albania as third daughter of a non artist-family.
-She began her career in the National States Circus of Albania (Cirku Kombëtar) in Tirana at the age of 9 years.
-This Institution, which is only for the most talented artists of Albania, enjoys a very high reputation in Eastern Europe and it was on honor for Manuela to be trained and later to perform for the National Circus for many years.
+Manuela Mücke (née Mullahi)is a contortionist and acrobat, born in Tirana, Albania as the third daughter of a non artist-family.
+She began her career at the National States Circus of Albania (Cirku Kombëtar) in Tirana at the age of nine years.
+This institution, which is only for the most talented artists of Albania, enjoys a very high reputation in Eastern Europe and it was an honor for Manuela to be trained at and later to perform for the National Circus for many years.

-During her apprenticeship it became obvious, that Manuela was much more flexible than any other student.
-In this time she starts a special training to get a fully trained Contortionist with a variety of shows.
-After her apprenticeship she worked 7 years as a profesionale artist in the National States cirsus in Tirana.
-When she left the circus,she was a big star in Albania, known for her beautiful shows and presentations.
+During her apprenticeship it became obvious that Manuela was much more flexible than any other student.
+During this time she began a special training to become a fully trained contortionist with a variety of shows.
+After finishing her apprenticeship, she worked as a professional artist for the National States Circus in Tirana for seven years.
+When she left the circus, she was a big star in Albania, known for her beautiful shows and presentations.

-2013 Manuela moved to Germany, where she decided to improve her skills by doing additional training included lessons in the Choreography and dance as well as learning additional languages.
+In 2013, Manuela moved to Germany, where she decided to improve her skills by taking additional training included lessons in Choreography and Dance as well as learning additional languages.

-Under the guidance of the most reputable management in contortion worldwide, Manuela took on learning new contortion elements, training every day to create new poses, tricks, and elements for a completely new show.
+Under the guidance different coaches, Manuela took on learning new contortion elements, training every day to create new poses, tricks, and elements for a completely new show.

-Amongst these new tricks Manuela learned to shoot a balloon in a contortion pose on a so called Marinelli Toothstand.
-This trick is normally performed separately.
+Amongst these new tricks, Manuela learned to shoot a balloon in a contortion pose on a so called Marinelli Toothstand.
+Both tricks are normally performed separately.
 Either the Arrow & Bow Trick or the Marinelli Trick.

-Manuela is the only artist WORLDWIDE to perform this very difficult combination in one pose or trick!
+Manuela is the only artist WORLDWIDE to perform this highly difficult combination in a single pose or trick!